RahulSDeshpande/tyriar.github.io/_posts/2013-03-11-triangles-in-css.md

 ## Examples

-Here are some flexible styles for triangles taking advantage of pseudo-elements written in SASS.
+Here are some flexible styles for triangles taking advantage of pseudo-elements written in Sass.

 {% include codepen.html id="dsJvt" height="279" description="Triangles in CSS" %}